-Join former DCA Board Member and Senior HR Professional Chris Lamb, as he invites Dr Meraiah Foley from the University of Sydney Business School to present her findings on gender-equitable recruitment and promotion and discuss gender bias and its impact on:
+Chris Lamb, former DCA Board Member and Senior HR Professional, speaks with Dr Meraiah Foley from the University of Sydney Business School who presented her findings on gender-equitable recruitment and promotion and discuss gender bias and its impact on:

 - Recruitment and selection

 - Job interviews and salary negotiation